mikerockett/php-typeset/README.md

 PHP Typeset is a port of **[Typeset](https://github.com/davidmerfield/Typeset)** for JavaScript to PHP.
 Typeset is an HTML pre-processor for web typography.
 It provides correct quotation substitution, small-caps conversion, hyphenation, basic ligatures, hanging-punctuation, space substitution, and more.

-Powered by [phpQuery](https://github.com/electrolinux/phpquery), this port for PHP 5.4+ retains all features, excluding hyphenation, which should be left up to the browser due to performance issues (it's recommended that you use **[Hypher](https://github.com/bramstein/hypher)** by Bram Stein as an alternative) and optical margin alignment (David disabled this in the JS version due to accessibility issues).
+Powered by [phpQuery](https://github.com/electrolinux/phpquery), this port for PHP 5.4+ retains all features, excluding hyphenation, which should be left up to the browser due to performance issues (it’s recommended that you use **[Hypher](https://github.com/bramstein/hypher)** by Bram Stein as an alternative) and optical margin alignment (David disabled this in the JS version due to accessibility issues).
 It introduces the following modules:

 - Simple math conversion (multiplication, division, exponents) (disabled by default)
 - Ordinal wrapping (1st, 2nd ...)